robinmanuelthiel/iotworkshop/01 Welcome/README.md

 # Welcome
 Hi and Welcome!
-I am glad to see that you made it to this Windows 10 IoT Core workshop.
+It is good to see you here at this Windows 10 IoT Core workshop.